 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Iron Belt has relatively fewer families with younger children, and/or college students.
 Combined, this makes Iron Belt a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The rate of college-level education in Iron Belt is quite a bit lower than the national average among all cities of 21.84%: just 11.90% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Iron Belt with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.90% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Iron Belt in 2022 was $32,829, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $131,316 for a family of four.
 However, Iron Belt contains both very wealthy and poor people as well.